xanoxt/api-docs/whitepapers/cyber•Chain.md

 Our proposed design has all necessary components to bootstrap a markets for a new generation of answer applications.

 Proposed economics model disintermediate conventional ad model there users are sold to advertiser and enable any business or people or robot benefit from pure peer-to-peer interactions which bring value for every involved participant.

-Worth to note that minimalistic but continuously self improving approach provides necessary tools for emergence of economically rational robots.
-Blockchain technology enable creation of devices which are able to earn, store, spend and invest digital assets by themselves.
-What is needed is verified information about state of reality evaluated in transact-able assets. ...

 _Free Market of Indexing_